codebydeepakJAYARAMDj/Micro-IIT-Internship/Offline and online Currancy Converter/README.md

 ## Contribution
 Feel free to fork this repository, report issues, or submit pull requests if you wish to improve this project.

-## License
-This project is open-source and follows the MIT License.

 ## Author
 Developed by **Deepak Jayaram** during the **Micro IIT Internship**.